 Pics: Foilshop UK, Oli Lane-peirce, James Jagger

-How often have you heard that comment?
-Back in 2019, when wing foiling wings properly emerged (even though the winging concept isn’t anything new), a 4m was touted as being the only size you need.
+Wing foiling has many myths.
+How often have you heard the comment: ‘all you need is a 4m wing foil wing’?
+Maybe less so of late but back in 2019, when wing foiling wings properly emerged (even though the winging concept isn’t anything new), a 4m was touted as being the only size you need.

-Some of us – especially those from a windsurfing background – immediately we’re sceptical.
+Some of us – especially those from a windsurfing background – immediately were skeptical full well knowing that a 4m power source is on the smaller side.
 After all, if you’re riding a 4m windsurf sail then it’s usually pretty breezy, unless you’re particularly lightweight.
 A 4m wing for all conditions, even sub 20 knots?
 Well, not quite!
 And so it came to pass.
-Pretty soon the 4m myth was disproved with most of us needing considerably bigger wings to get foiling.
-(If you’re not looking to hydrofoil with your wing then actually, maybe a 4m will do).

 Wing foiling wings are now available in sizes ranging from teeny tiny (2.5m) right up to 9m.
 The biggest Foilshop UK has used is the 8m Zeeko Ypsilon.

 Even though we’re now familiar with the fact wing foiling wings need wind and power to actually fly there’s still a lot of chat about the size of wings.
 Many suggest as you go above 6m it’s a case of diminishing returns.
-Supposedly big wing foil wings create more drag in the air, so are slower as well as being harder to use (think wing tips clipping the water) and are heavier.
+This article talks about that particular topic –

-The fact is, if you’re a real world foiler, and not some lightweight pro, you need oomph – especially if lighter winds are a preference.
+The fact is, if you’re a real world foiler, and not some lightweight pro, you need oomph – especially if lighter winds are a preference (or what you have to settle for).
 For most, wing foiling will be a sub-25 knot activity.
-The majority looking to fly in less than 20knts.
-With the best will in the world, however, if you’re on the heavier end of the weight spectrum (85kg plus) even a 5m wing will prove tricky to get you flying – especially if you haven’t developed foil pumping skills.
+The majority looking to fly in less than 20knta typically.
+With the best will in the world, however, if you’re at the heavier end of the weight spectrum (85kg plus) even a 5m wing will prove tricky to get you flying – especially if you haven’t developed foil pumping skills.

 Tips around wing foiling include using a big foil wing (all this chat of wings is confusing, we know!) – most likely a low aspect surf style front wing.
 Higher aspect types are certainly faster but also require additional power and rider input.
 If you’re already struggling to get the necessary juice to actually get on foil then combining with a high aspect will just exacerbate the issue and possibly put you off.

 Time and again we see newbie wingers dogging around with too small a wing, on too small a foil in too light a breeze.
-(Compounding this may also be the fact they’re on too small a board, are riding in a choppy location and the wind’s inconsistent.
+(Compounding this may also be the fact they’re on too small a board, are riding in a choppy location and the wind’s inconsistent).
+Making life easy for yourself from the get go is key.

 Having armed yourself with the right foil (asking advice from a reputable source such as Folishop UK will help), gotten hold of the right board (if in doubt go bigger with more volume – at least to start) it’s then time to choose your wing.